-Project/Programme Components Expected Concrete Outputs Expected Outcomes Amount (US\$) 1.
-Mainstreaming climate change adaptation into water and landscape management.
-1.1.1 Stakeholder mapping, needs assessments and workshops delivered to determine regional priorities and appropriate water efficient technologies and DRR options in central and southern regions.
+Project/Programme Components Expected Concrete Outputs Expected Outcomes Amount (US\$) Mainstreaming climate change adaptation into water and landscape management.
+1.1.1 Stakeholder mapping, needs assessments and workshops delivered, ensuring an adequate gender balance and representation of vulnerable groups to determine regional priorities and appropriate water efficient technologies and DRR options in Central and Southern regions.
 Knowledge improved through a baseline assessment, the identification of water saving technologies and DRR solutions as well as the production of a final report.
 80,000 1.1.2 Awareness raised through the production of leaflets, posters, radio, TV and internet campaigns.
 Awareness raising on CC, CCA, CA, and the importance of water conservation.
-100,000 1.1.3 Training programmes designed and trainers of trainers trained for TART FFS programme.
+100,000 1.1.3 Gender-sensitive training programmes designed, trainers of trainers and male and female beneficiaries trained.
 Capacity build and awareness raised at beneficiary and policy level on climate change and water scarcity.
-100,000 1.1.4 Beneficiaries identified and grant equivalent assets disbursed for innovative water saving technologies.
+100,000 1.1.4 Beneficiaries - women and men - identified and grant equivalent assets distributed for innovative water saving technologies.
 Improvements in water efficiency and agricultural productivity, providing additional food security and DRR in case of a climate event.
 4,000,000 2.
 Strengthen the enabling environment to support conservation agriculture and SWM mainstreaming.
-2.1.1 Needs and knowledge gap assessment delivered.
+2.1.1 Needs and knowledge gap assessment carried out for CA policy and strategy development training, considering the specific requirements of women and youth.
 Improved knowledge and capacity through training programmes designed for all levels (ministerial, research and farmer associations).
-50,000 2.1.2 Training programmes designed and implemented through online courses, classroom courses, internationally accredited diploma / masters and exchange programmes Improved participant capacity in all areas necessary to mainstream CA and SWM nationwide.
-500,000
+50,000

-Project/Programme Components Expected Concrete Outputs Expected Outcomes Amount (US\$) 2.1.3 Relevant CA/SLM/CCA legislation, laws, bylaws, policies reviewed through workshops and key stakeholder interviews at local, regional and national levels.
-Improved understanding of the current landscape through a report detailing relevant policies, strategies, laws and legislation.
+Project/Programme Components Expected Concrete Outputs Expected Outcomes Amount (US\$) 2.1.2 Training programmes designed and implemented reaching a minimum share of women (to be determined at final design) through online courses, classroom courses, internationally accredited diploma / masters and exchange programmes Improved participant capacity in all areas necessary to mainstream CA and SWM nationwide.
+500,000 2.1.3 Relevant CA/SLM/CCA legislation, laws, bylaws, policies reviewed through workshops and key stakeholder interviews at local, regional and national levels, ensuring the specific concerns of women and vulnerable groups are considered Improved understanding of the current landscape through a report detailing relevant policies, strategies, laws and legislation.
 150,000 2.1.4 Verification and confirmation of 2.1.3 review findings through multi-stakeholder workshop.
 An informed, participatory and consultative assessment of output 2.1.3 producing possible relevant CA/SLM/CCA legislation, laws, bylaws, policies for implementation.
-20,000 2.1.5 A governance expert hired to assist, guide and help formulate CA/SWM policy, strategies, laws and legislation. two existing CA/SWM sector policies and CA/SWM strategies; at least one law or legislation modified or introduced to benefit CA/SWM.
-80,000 6.
-Project/Programme Execution co ost (9.5%) 482,600 7.
-Total Project/Programme Cost 5,562,600 8.
-Project/Programme Cycle Management Fee charged by the Implementing Entity (8.5%) 472,821 Amount of Financing Requested
+20,000 2.1.5 A governance expert hired to assist, guide and help formulate CA/SWM policy, strategies, laws and legislation. two existing CA/SWM sector policies and CA/SWM strategies; at least one law or legislation modified or introduced to benefit CA/SWM with a particular concern for vulnerable groups and women 80,000 6.
+Project/Programme Execution co 482,600 7.
+Total Project/Programme Cost 8.
+Project/Programme Cycle Management Fee charged by the Implementing Entity (8.5%) Amount of Financing Requested